mitay-walle/com.mitay-walle.physics2d-debugger/README.md

 ## Usage

-- Attach the DebugDrawPhysics2D.cs component script to a camera in the scene.
+- open window by click 'Window/Analysis/Physics 2D Debugger'
-- To view the wireframe in the editor ensure Gizmos is turn on.
+- ensure Gizmos is turn on
-- The colours for the various types of colliders can be changed on the DebugDrawPhysics2D component.
+- The colours for the various types of colliders can be changed in the '2D Debugger' window